criscaru/tradfri_dimmer/readme.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-_Smooth dimming functionality (and more) for TRADFRI Dimmer and lights connected through DeCONZ_
+_Smooth dimming functionality for TRADFRI Dimmer and lights connected through DeCONZ_

 ## Installation

-Download the `XXX` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `hacs` module.
+Download the `remote_control` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `hacs` module.

 ## App configuration